The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I don’t think the current masterhttplog file’s verbosity can be configured but I will check.

-#3 Updated by James Turnbull almost 3 years ago
+#3 Updated by James Turnbull about 3 years ago

 - Tracker changed from Bug to Feature

 - Subject changed from Cannot control verbosity of masterhttp.log to Add support to control verbosity of masterhttp.log

 - Status changed from Needs More Information to Needs Decision

 Okay I checked there isn’t a way to change the verbosity of the logging.